Hey! Welcome to the blog!

 I’ll tell you a bit about myself.

 During my masters, I mostly focused on algebraic topology.
 I took courses and followed seminars on tensor-triangulated geometry, topological data analysis, infinity categories, differential forms, representation theory of finite groups, and even spatial statistics.
-Apart from coursework, I am mostly interested in chromatic homotopy theory, equivariant homotopy theory, as well as differential - and Hodge-filtered cohomology theories.
+Apart from coursework, I was mostly interested in chromatic homotopy theory, equivariant homotopy theory, as well as differential - and Hodge-filtered cohomology theories.
 The latter was the topic of my master thesis, which can be found under the ‘documents ’ page here.

-My master thesis was supervised by Gereon Quick “On Differential Cohomology and Geometric Hodge-filtered K-theory”, and investigated exactly what the title says.
+So, my master thesis was supervised by Gereon Quick “On Differential Cohomology and Geometric Hodge-filtered K-theory”, and investigated exactly what the title says.
 It had two goals.
 The first was to showcase and give an overview of the field of differential cohomology, as there are many papers and great ideas out there, but relatively few textbooks or summarizing texts available.
 The second goal was to find a explicit geometric construction that satisified the axioms of a Hodge-filtered K-theory.
 This was done by utilising Multiplicative K-theory in the sense of Karoubi, and it provided an geometrically described example (which we postulate to be unique) of Hodge-filtered K-theory.